Mastermindzh/react-cookie-consent/README.md

 You can provide styling for the bar, the button and the content.
 Note that the bar has a `display: flex` property as default and is parent to its children "content" and "button".

+The styling behaves kind of responsive.
+The minimum content width has been chosen to be "300px" as a default value.
+If the button does not fit into the same line it is wrapped around into the next line.

 You can style each component by using the `style`, `buttonStyle` and `contentStyle` prop.
 These will append / replace the default styles of the components.

 You can use `disableStyles={true}` to disable any built-in styling.